halyard/halyard/README.md

 [![MIT Licensed](https://img.shields.io/badge/license-MIT-green.svg)](https://tldrlegal.com/license/mit-license)

-My puppet code for configuring my Macs.
+My puppet code for configuring my endpoints.
 Includes specific module layouts and configurations for my systems; if you're interested in copying my approach, you'll want to fork this repo or use the underlying modules directly from your own site manifest.

 ## Installation